zhengyang5/Wiki-Flickr-Event-Dataset/README.md

 Please refer the paper if you are using the dataset.

-Runwei Situ, Zhenguo Yang*, Jianming Lv, Qing Li, Wenyin Liu, "Cross-Modal Event Retrieval: A Dataset and a Baseline using Deep Semantic Learning", In Proceedings of the Pacific-Rim Conference on Multimedia (PCM), 2018.
+1. Zhenguo Yang, Zehang Lin, Peipei Kang, Xudong Mao, Yun Ma, Jianming Lv, Qing Li, Wenyin Liu, "earning Shared Semantic Space with Correlation Alignment for Cross-modal Event Retrieval", 2019 (Manuscript)

-Zhenguo Yang, Zehang Lin, Peipei Kang, Xudong Mao, Yun Ma, Jianming Lv, Qing Li, Wenyin Liu, "earning Shared Semantic Space with Correlation Alignment for Cross-modal Event Retrieval", 2019 (Manuscript)
+2. Runwei Situ, Zhenguo Yang*, Jianming Lv, Qing Li, Wenyin Liu, "Cross-Modal Event Retrieval: A Dataset and a Baseline using Deep Semantic Learning", In Proceedings of the Pacific-Rim Conference on Multimedia (PCM), 2018.

 For more information, please contact me.
 Zhenguo Yang, E-mail: zhengyang5-c@my.cityu.edu.hk